ZenWave360/ZenWave360.github.io/pages/API-First/AsyncAPI.md

 - **Payload DTOs** and
 - **Header objects** from AsyncAPI definitions.

-It uses Spring Cloud Streams so it can connect to many different brokers via provided binders.
+It uses Spring Cloud Streams, so it can connect to different brokers via provided binders.

 And because everything is hidden behind interfaces we can encapsulate many Enterprise Integration Patterns.